James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 - The ceiling needs BOTH intra-corrupted packing AND a retained shifted direction (plain car fog: tightness 0.87 + dir-retention 0.37 = oracle 0.303; Robust: tightness 0.95 + dir-retention 0.87 = oracle 0.148; blend05: 0.91 + 0.69 = 0.088).
-- The SupCon clean-anchor erases the direction the network would otherwise retain — it does NOT add a new loss that teaches it. rho(feat_cos, oracle_gain) flips from +0.32 (plain) to -0.68 (Robust) on fog.
+- The SupCon clean-anchor erases the direction the network would otherwise retain: it does NOT add a new loss that teaches it. rho(feat_cos, oracle_gain) flips from +0.32 (plain) to -0.68 (Robust) on fog.
 - Every training-time term operating on the SYNTHETIC augmented view failed to